codyaverett/memento/learning/computing/programming/shell/sed/sed examples to print lines from a file.md

    n;n; => This command prints 2 lines and the 3rd line is present in the pattern space.
 N command reads the next line and joins with the current line, and d deltes the entire stuff present in the pattern space.
 With this, the 3rd and 4th lines present in the pattern space got deleted.
 Since this repeats till the end of the file, it ends up in printing every 2 lines.

-## Print lines ending with 'X' within a range of lines
+## Print Lines Ending with 'X' Within a Range of Lines

 ```shell
 $ sed -n '/Unix/,${/X$/p;}' file